- Travel and Places»

 - Visiting Europe

-The region of Languedoc-Roussillon is in the South of France, but not the side near the Alps and Italy but over toward the Pyrenees and Spain.
+The region of Languedoc-Roussillon is in the South of France.
+It's on the side near the Pyrenees and Spain.
 The region stretches from the edge of the better known Provence to the Black Mountains in the north and the Pyrenees in the south and plains leading to the Atlantic on the east.

 Lots of British citizens vacation, buy seasonal property, or retire here.
 But when we told people that we were Americans, they looked surprised and asked how we'd even found them!
-Many told me they hadn't seen an American for years.
-Too bad because it's less expensive than the more popular Provence and Riviera.
+Many told me they hadn't seen an American in years.
+Too bad because it's less expensive than the more popular Provence and Riviera and equally beautiful.

-This area is, being right along the Mediterranean, was an important part of the Roman Empire.
+This area, being right along the Mediterranean, was an important part of the Roman Empire.
 In the city of Nîmes, there remains a well preserved Roman coliseum which is considered only second in its stunning nature to Rome's coliseum.

 The oldest Roman road in Gaul passes through this region.
 It's called the Via Domitia.
 Originally 70,000 miles long, it connected Rome with Spain.